 - For updates from the Belmont Public Schools check out this website.

-- Belmont Food Pantry will be open.
+- Belmont Food Pantry is open.
 They will be providing updates on the Belmont town website.

 - Essential senior services from Beech Street Center are still available.
 See their website for details.

 - For anyone who needs food or supplies during this time, a group of BHS students has volunteered to pick them up and deliver them to your door.
-Contact Hannah Pierce at email@example.com or text 617-818-3149 for more information.
-Please spread the word to others who may be interested.
+Contact Hannah Pierce by texting 617-818-3149 for more information.

 - List of Belmont businesses that are open.